erushinj/moon-alarmingly-streamlined-spawngroups/README.md

 - Minigun Dozers are added to some scripted spawns and will spawn regardless of the Minigun Dozers setting on Death Wish
 - Includes [Give Random Arms to Scripted Spawns](https://modworkshop.net/mod/42111)
 - Scripted spawns on several maps are tweaked for better guard, SWAT, and special variety
-- Certain special enemies or unique characters are given appropriate weaponry
+- Certain special enemies and unique characters are given appropriate weaponry

 -----